 Alexa for Apps mobile experience (direct launch)

-When a customer invokes your skill on an Alexa built-in phone, an Alexa Mobile Accessory (such as Echo Buds), or the Alexa app, your skill can use Alexa for Apps to launch your app or website directly on the customer's phone.
+When a user invokes your skill on an Alexa built-in phone, an Alexa Mobile Accessory (such as Echo Buds), or the Alexa app, your skill can use Alexa for Apps to launch your app or website directly on the user's phone.
 The following diagram shows the mobile request flow for a City Guide custom skill.

-- An Alexa app customer says, "Alexa, ask City Guide to search for coffee" on their iPhone or Android phone.
+- An Alexa app user says, "Alexa, ask City Guide to search for coffee" on their iPhone or Android phone.